-But, instead of writing about all of them, we thought we would introduce you to our 8 favorite restaurants serving vegan food in New York.
+But, instead of writing about all of them, we wanted to introduce you to our favorite restaurants serving vegan food in New York.
 On the list, you’ll find all the restaurants that make us hungry just thinking about them and the ones we love to gorge ourselves at whenever we're around.
-You could call it the icing on the cake when it comes to vegan restaurants in NYC.
+Bring a picky friend or difficult family members because these 8 vegan-friendly restaurants in NYC offer something for everyone.

 Champs Diner in Brooklyn serves some exceptionally mouthwatering vegan comfort food in the setting of an old American diner.
 Think delights such as crispy waffles, french toast, stacks of pancakes, chili cheese steak sandwiches, reuben sandwiches, burgers, hot dogs, milkshakes, ice cold lemonade.
 You name it.
-If you’re looking for an authentic vegan eating experience in the US then Champs Diner is the place.
+If you’re looking for some hearty vegan food in Brooklyn, then Champs Diner is the place.
 It is 100% vegan and 110% delicious.
 American comfort food at its best.

 One of the extra perks with Champs Diner is that Dunwell Doughnut’s original cafe is located just one block away.
 If you by any chance have room for another dessert...